DE41H/task-management-system/ENGINEERING_DECISIONS.md

 **Consequences.**
 - Race conditions on uniqueness are *resolved by Postgres*, not merely made unlikely.
 - By convention, `IntegrityError` is caught around the transaction boundary (or re-raised immediately inside it), keeping the catch-and-translate pattern transaction-safe.
-- Invariants that span rows — such as "a team always has at least one owner" — are enforced by in-transaction checks; strengthening these with row-level locking is on the roadmap.
+- Invariants that span rows — such as "a team always has at least one owner" — are enforced by in-transaction checks.
+The leave/remove path serializes these with a `select_for_update` on the team row; extending the same locking to the role-change path is on the roadmap.

 ---